 Are you warm, friendly, outgoing, enthusiastic?
 We invite you to join us and donate a little bit of your time before Mass as a Sacred Heart Church Greeter.

-> View details on Greeter Program
+> View more about Greeter Program

 Meet fellow parishioners for a cup of coffee and a doughnut following our 6:45am and 8am Sunday morning Masses, October through mid-May.